 Clinical pathology involves the laboratory evaluation of blood, fluids or body tissues in order to identify existing disease.
-Common laboratory tests that may be run for your pet include blood biochemistry, complete blood counts, blood clotting times, urinalysis, faecal tests, biopsy examination, cultures and infectious disease testing.
-These tests can provide you with a lot of information about your pet's health, as well as monitoring the progress of any disease.
+Common laboratory tests include blood chemistries, complete blood counts, blood clotting times, urinalysis, faecal tests, biopsy examination, cultures and infectious disease testing.

 Our clinic is equipped with in-house blood machines that allow our veterinarians to quickly perform many crucial diagnostic tests to achieve an accurate and rapid diagnosis, often providing results within minutes.
 This is especially important in very ill animals and those requiring immediate or emergency treatment.